 8. Marriott International, €20.4 million

-ICO fined Marriott International £18.4 million for breach of customers’ personal data.
+ICO fined Marriott International £18.4 million for the breach of customers’ personal data.
 The fine is related to a data breach suffered after the 2014 cyber attack on Mariott’s Starwood chain.
 The incident wasn’t discovered until November 2018.
 The breach included names, email addresses, phone numbers, unencrypted password numbers, arrival/ departure information, guests’ VIP status and loyalty programme membership numbers.

 As per the ICO, the breach is estimated to have affected seven million guest records of customers in the UK.
 Similar to the British Airways fine, owing to the pandemic, ICO reduced the fine from £99 million that it initially issued in July 2019.